leriley/Final-Project-Digital-System-2024/sai.md

 ## About Paint Tool Sai
 Paint Tool Sai is a graphics editor, comparable to Photoshop, mainly used for creating digital artwork.
 It is lightweight but has very powerful tools.
 Check out the website [here](https://www.systemax.jp/en/sai/).
 I am using Sai 2.

+Along with a drawing program, you'll want a graphics tablet.
+A graphics tablet is a pressure-sentitive pad that allows you to hand-draw images with a stylus.
+The tablet I use at the moment is by [wacom](https://www.wacom.com/en-us).

 I have tried out many art programs over the years, but Sai has always been the best and easiest for me due to its simplicity and it being so intuitive.
 The vector lineart function is, in my opinion, the most powerful tool available, and unmatched in any other graphics software.